Marlene Jahl

-Marlene Jahl is an Austrian taekwondo practitioner.
+Marlene Jahl (born 7 April 1995) is an Austrian taekwondo practitioner.
 She won one of the bronze medals in the women's heavyweight event at the 2022 World Taekwondo Championships held in Guadalajara, Mexico.
 She also won one of the bronze medals in her event at the 2021 European Taekwondo Championships held in Sofia, Bulgaria.

+Jahl competed in the women's heavyweight event at the 2023 World Taekwondo Championships held in Baku, Azerbaijan.

+She represented Austria at the 2024 Summer Olympics in Paris, France.